DNVIC/archipelago-sm64hacks/README.md

 Copy the template.yaml, change json_file to be the json file you just made (and if you want keys to be progressive, enable that as well), and place it in the worlds folder.

-Once your world is generated, open the hack you want to play, and delete/move file 2 (this is important)
+Once your world is generated, open the hack you want to play, and delete/move files A and B (this is important)

-Open the rom in PJ64/Mupen/Retroarch, open [the stardisplay client](https://github.com/DNVIC/Archipelago-StarDisplay), right click -> archipelago, log in, and you should be ready to go!
+Open the rom in [Luna's Project64](https://github.com/Luna-Project64), and open the generic bizhawk client (DO NOT use BizHawk, despite the name.
+It might work on BizHawk, but I haven't tested it and I am not providing any support to BizHawk users.)
+Go to Debugger -> Scripts (enable debugger if it isn't enabled), download the two .js files from the releases page, put them in the scripts folder (the scripts folder is in the folder that opens when you hit the ... button in the bottom left), run the 'connector_pj64_generic.js', and you should be ready to go!

 ## Anticipated Questions
 Q: Why does this exist?
 Why not just use the regular randomizer?